Vincent Arthur Smith: Biography

 Smith was born in Dublin on 3 June 1843 which was then part of the United Kingdom of Great Britain and Ireland.
-His father was Dr Aquilla Smith, well known in medical and numismatic circles in Dublin and London.
+His father was Aquilla Smith, well known in medical and numismatic circles in Dublin and London.

-After graduating from Trinity College, Dublin, he passed the final examination for the Indian Civil Service in 1871, at "the head of the list", and served in what is now Uttar Pradesh until 1900, in the regular ICS roles, rising to "Chief Secretary to the government" in 1898, becoming a Commissioner the same year.
+After graduating from Trinity College Dublin, he passed the final examination for the Indian Civil Service in 1871, at "the head of the list", and served in what is now Uttar Pradesh until 1900, in the regular ICS roles, rising to the post of Chief Secretary to the government in 1898, becoming a Commissioner the same year.
 Throughout this period he was a prolific writer on Indian history, and finally left the service early to devote more time to this, in 1900, returning to England.

 Moving first to Cheltenham, by 1910 Smith was settled in Oxford where he joined St John's College and was appointed a Curator of the Indian Institute.

 Following his retirement, Smith wrote several monographs on Indian history.
 These included two monographs on the emperors Ashoka and Akbar respectively, which he went on to revise several times, updating them to reflect new research and information.
-He also wrote published two comprehensive volumes on Indian history, The Early History of India and The Oxford History of India, as well as a book about the history of fine arts in India and Sri Lanka.
+He also wrote and published two comprehensive volumes on Indian history, The Early History of India and The Oxford History of India, as well as a book about the history of fine arts in India and Sri Lanka.

-Smith was honoured with the award of Companion of the Order of the Indian Empire and awarded a doctorate by Dublin University in 1919.
+Smith was honoured with the award of Companion of the Order of the Indian Empire and awarded a doctorate by Trinity College Dublin in 1919.

 He died in Oxford on 6 February 1920.